Anterix Inc.

 Anterix Inc. (ATEX) - Company Information

-Anterix Inc. operates as a wireless communications company.
-The company focuses on commercializing its spectrum assets to enable the targeted utility and critical infrastructure customers to deploy private broadband networks, technologies, and solutions.
-It holds licensed spectrum in the 900 MHz band with coverage throughout the United States, Alaska, Hawaii, and Puerto Rico.
-The company was formerly known as pdvWireless, Inc. and changed its name to Anterix Inc. in August 2019.
-Anterix Inc. was incorporated in 1997 and is headquartered in Woodland Park, New Jersey.
+Anterix Inc. operates as a specialist in wireless communications, primarily focusing on monetizing its distinct radio spectrum holdings.
+The company's main objective is to empower essential utility and critical infrastructure clients by enabling them to deploy bespoke broadband networks, advanced technologies, and tailored solutions.
+Anterix holds exclusive licenses for 900 MHz spectrum, which provides extensive coverage throughout the continental United States, as well as Alaska, Hawaii, and Puerto Rico.
+Originally established in 1997, the firm was formerly recognized as pdvWireless, Inc. before officially rebranding to Anterix Inc. in August 2019.
+Its corporate headquarters are located in Woodland Park, New Jersey.

 Analyst Sentiment